On the Stability of the Jacobian Matrix in Deep Neural Networks: Jacobian in Sparse Networks

-We propose to study the Jacobian norm~$\|J^B_1\|$ for networks pruned at initialization with two different pruning methods: \begin{enumerate}[leftmargin=*] \item {\bf Random Pruning}: weights are randomly pruned with probability~$s$ (the sparsity). \item {\bf Score-Based Pruning}: weights are scored using a certain criteria (e.g., magnitude, sensitivity,). \end{enumerate} The first requires a simple application of our main stability theorem (\cref{thm:fixed_sparsity}), while the latter requires a more delicate one (\cref{thm:magnitude-based}).
-The main takeaway is that scaling the weights is required to maintain stability in pruned networks.
-However, the scaling factor depends on the pruning method.
+We propose to study the Jacobian norm~$\|J^B_1\|$ for networks pruned at initialization with two different pruning methods: \begin{enumerate}[leftmargin=*] \item {\bf Random Pruning}: weights are randomly pruned with probability~$s$ (the sparsity). \item {\bf Score-Based Pruning}: weights are scored using a certain criteria (e.g., magnitude, sensitivity,).
+In this work, we consider magnitude-based pruning for tractability.
+Extending our results to other score-based pruning algorithms such as sensitivity-based pruning (which uses gradients) is not trivial and will require different proof machinery. \end{enumerate} The results of this section are applications of the universality theorem (\cref{th:jacobian-universality}).
+The key step is to identify the correct rescaling of the retained weights so that the effective entries have the same second moment as the critically initialized Gaussian model.
+Once this variance matching is established, stability follows by verifying the maximal-entry condition appearing in \cref{th:jacobian-universality}.
+The main takeaway is that scaling the weights is required to maintain stability in pruned networks, and that the scaling factor depends on the pruning method.